Roles and subjects

 Professor Marion Turner is Professor of English Literature at the University of Oxford and Tutorial Fellow in English at Jesus College.

 I hold an MA and a DPhil from Oxford, as well as an MA from York.
-I was a Fellow by Examination (Prize Fellow) at Magdalen College, Oxford, and also taught at King's College London before returning to Oxford in 2007 to take up a Tutorial Fellowship at Jesus.
+I was a Fellow by Examination (Prize Fellow) at Magdalen College, Oxford, and also taught at King’s College London before returning to Oxford in 2007 to take up a Tutorial Fellowship at Jesus.
 I have held research fellowships from the Leverhulme Trust, the Wellcome Trust, and the British Academy.
-I am an elected Trustee of the New Chaucer Society and Reviews Editor for Speculum: A Journal of Medieval Studies.
+I am an elected Trustee of the New Chaucer Society.

 My latest book, Chaucer: A European Life, is a biography of the medieval poet, Geoffrey Chaucer, and was published by Princeton in 2019.

 Old English, Middle English and early Tudor literature, Chaucer, Course II, third year option on ‘Writing Lives’, dissertation supervision on many topics (examples include affect and emotion in Margery Kempe and Sylvia Plath, the senses in the writings of medieval women, the loathly lady story from Chaucer to Shrek).